 During the summer months you can expect to cruise on your canal boat for anywhere between four and seven hours a day.

-You will usually be travelling at around 3-4mph on your boat.
-This means that cruising for about four hours a day will allow you to cover around 80 to 100 miles in a week, whilst providing plenty of time for lazy lunches and energetic exploring.
-You should also make sure you allow extra time in your schedule to go through locks, as it will take you around 15 minutes extra to negotiate each one, although an energetic party could manage it in less.
+Travelling at around 3-4mph for four hours a day will mean you cover around 80 to 100 miles in a week.
+This'll still provide plenty of time for lazy lunches and energetic exploring.
+You should also make sure you allow extra time in your schedule to go through locks, as it will take you around 15 minutes extra to get through each one.
+An energetic party could manage it in less though.
 You are not permitted to cruise at night.

-Normally your canal holiday operator will discuss with you the routes available within the area you have booked, and most companies will have cruising maps that you can buy.
-Downloadable Boaters' Guides for the full length of a canal are also available on waterscape.com until they are enabled on this website.
+Normally your boat holiday operator will discuss the routes available within the area you have booked, and most companies will have cruising maps that you can buy.

 Personal skill and confidence behind the tiller of your boat may also play a large part when it comes to choosing your route.
 If you're new to boating you may want to avoid routes with lots of locks, such as the hilly approaches to Birmingham.
 However, if you have energetic children then lots of locks can keep them entertained and actually work to your advantage!
 Find out how you can become a pro at navigating locks, by reading How do locks work?